Sothatsit/BreadType/README.md

 ### Unit Testing

-**/server/tests/test_user** - Testing scripts to ensure that users can register and login.
+**/server/tests/test_user_quiz** - Testing scripts to ensure that users can register and login.
+!!!
+Note that for this test, chromedriver, geckodriver, and IEdriver must be in path for full functionality.
+If they are not, it will ignore them.

 <br/>